Yeh Zindagi Hai: Jamila's Love

 A woman, whose son is being tutored by Jamila, fires Jamila after her son discovers the affair between Momi and Jamila.

-Jamila's TV Working
+Jamila's TV Work

 Jamila contacts Majid's friend, Kamal, who works at a television station.
 A misunderstanding develops, and Jamila leaves the house.
 Kamal takes Jamila to a Kotha rather than a TV station.

 Scenes of Kotha

 At the Kotha, an angry supervisor tells Jamila she can never go home because there is no return door.

 Entrance of Shirazi

 At the Kotha, Jamila meets Shirazi who has come to see the Mujra.
 Shirazi is wealthy, with businesses in Dubai and Pakistan.
 His daughter, Jannat, was raised by Sultana, Shirazi's aunt.
 Shirazi helps Jamila escape from the Kotha.

 Jamila's Return Home

 Jamila thanks Shairazi for helping her.
 Because she was gone for so many days, Jamila's family believes she has run away with someone.
 Shirazi takes Jamila home, but her family questions why she returned and tells her to leave.
 To smooth the situation, Shirazi lies and says that he has married Jamila, which causes Jamila's mother to beat her.
 After Jamilla falls into his arms, Shirazi takes her to his car, while Jamal watches and tells them no one would believe them.